WangWang318/WangWang318.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2020-2021, 2021-2022* Top award of scholarship in BUPT (only for top3%)
 - *2022-2023* Xiaomi scholarship in BUPT(only for top3%)
-- QMUL Student Enhanced Engagement & Development(SEED) Award: A well performance in co-creation teaching session.
+- QMUL Student Enhanced Engagement & Development(SEED) Award: A well performance in co-creation teaching session and my assignment becomes teaching materials for upcoming students.